bsmAnalysis/BSMHiggs_fwk/test/haa4b/computeLimit/README.md

   python optimize_haa.py all  5.0
   python optimize_haa.py all  5.1
   python optimize_haa.py all  5.2

-  python optimize_haa.py all  6.0
-  python optimize_haa.py all  6.1
-  python optimize_haa.py all  6.2

   python optimize_haa.py all  7.0
   python optimize_haa.py all  7.1